 Throughout workshop I will be providing expert instruction teaching you all aspects of night sky photography including planning, shooting and editing / post processing.
 You will also learn my complete landscape photography workflow.

 As a resident of the Pacific Northwest I’ve spent years exploring each of these locations and have photographed them dozens of times.
 After countless shoots, and hours upon hours of research I can guarantee you that we will visit the best locations, at just the right times.
-Did I mention we will be doing all of this on the week of the new Moon which is the darkest time of the month?

 For other workshop & tour options visit the Workshops & Tours Page.